 A famous adage says “You can’t manage what you can’t measure,” and this is true for decreasing the cost of the last mile.
 You must get greater visibility into those costs and what is making them so high.
 Another key is to get closer.
 Leverage facility space and the capability of trucks, and look for creative methods for getting closer to the final destination to drive those costs down.

 For example, perhaps you’re using FedEx, UPS, or a less-than-truckload carrier.
 If so, the chances are high that you’re overspending on shipping.
 With the right partner, you can get to the bottom of where you’re overspending.
 Submit shipping invoices, uncover where you’re overspending, and realize the benefits of savings.
 For example, Shipware has negotiated thousands of FedEx, UPS, and LTL contracts, saving clients an average of 19 percent.
 Sometimes these high costs are at the last mile, and effectively identifying and managing these areas can make a big impact on the bottom line.

 In addition, you can use already established services such as FedEx SmartPost or UPS SurePost that focus on reducing these last mile costs.
-These services use the U.S. Postal Service, which already visits most addresses daily, to drive down last mile costs and optimize logistics.
+These services use the U.S. Postal Service, which already visits most addresses daily, to drive down costs and optimize last mile logistics.